olefasting/rust_rpg_toolkit/README.md

 ## Example

-You should depend on [macroquad](https://github.com/not-fl3/macroquad), as well as my library, then a main like this.
+You should depend on [macroquad](https://github.com/not-fl3/macroquad), as well as my library, then create a main like this.
 Remember to copy dependencies from the `Cargo.toml` in this library, as it uses some patched versions of the library.

 ```rust